IncPlusPlus/NetProgFinalProject/README.md

 ## Description

 This is the final project for Network Programming (COMP-2100).
-The goal is to create a prorotype distributed processing system.
+The goal is to create a prototype distributed processing system.
 A main server will receive math requests which it will offload onto a pool of slaves.
 They will then process this request and send the results back to the client via the server.

 ## Deliverables